GOD'S GRAND PLAN

 At the present time, God is watching over His Word, to perform it.

-For anyone who enters God's rest also rests from their works, just as God did from his.
+for anyone who enters God’s rest also rests from his own work, just as God did from his.
 (Hebrews 4:10)

 We enter God’s rest when we are completely and joyously obedient to every detail of God’s will for us.